Real Life Examples:

 - A precursor to full-blown ARGs, Homicide: Life on the Street spawned a short-lived web-sister, Homicide: Second Shift, several of whose characters made guest appearances on the TV program.
 The second shift commander even became a regular character for one season.

-- LOST, Heroes and The 4400 make extensive use of this technique.
-Lost even went so far as to release a novel supposedly written by one of the passengers on Flight 815.
+- The series even went so far as to release a novel supposedly written by one of the passengers on Flight 815.

 - An ARG was the reason that some of the letters are color-reversed when location names were shown on Alias.